Chocolate Hazelnut Macarons

 - ½ -1 cup Nutella

-- Transfer the batter into a pastry bag with a round tip.
-(I used Wilton A1 tip)
+- To pipe macaron shells, transfer the batter into a pastry bag, fitted with a round tip.
+(I used this Wilton 2A tip.)